My mother-in-law recently had a chest X-ray and was told she has a granuloma in her lung. What does that mean?

 Answer From James M. Steckelberg, M.D.

-Granulomas in patients without symptoms almost never require treatment or even follow-up chest X-rays.
+Granulomas in people without symptoms almost never require treatment or even follow-up imaging tests.

 See more Expert Answers